Queen Anne's County Observation-Well Network

 Current Water Level Trends

-Water levels were measured in two wells in this aquifer (Barclay and Grasonville).
-Water levels fluctuate seasonally up to approximately seven feet.
-The most recent water levels range from about 66 ft above sea level at Barclay (QA Cg 69) to 18 ft above sea level at Grasonville (QA Ec 1).
-Water level trends are increasing slightly at Barclay and relatively flat at Grasonville.
+Water levels were measured in two wells in this aquifer (at Barclay and Grasonville).
+Water levels fluctuate seasonally up to approximately five feet.
+Current water levels range from 67.41 ft above sea level at Barclay (QA Cg 69) to 17.78 ft above sea level at Grasonville (QA Ec 1).
+Water-level trends are continuing to increase at Barclay while remaining flat at Grasonville.

-Water levels were measured in seventeen wells in the Aquia aquifer, thirteen of which are located on Kent Island.
+Water levels were measured in seventeen wells in this aquifer, thirteen of which are located on Kent Island.
 Most wells show less than 2 feet of seasonal variation, with the lower water levels recorded in late summer and higher water levels in spring.
-The most recent water levels range from about 17 ft above sea level at Kingstown (QA Be 17) to 7 ft below sea level at Centreville (QA De 27).
-Water levels at Centreville fluctuate by as much as 22 feet seasonally likely as a result of regional irrigation withdrawals.
-Long terms are stable or show a slight rise in water levels.
+Current water levels range from 16.91 ft above sea level at Kingstown (QA Be 17) to 9.87 ft below sea level at Centreville (QA De 27).
+Water levels at Centerville fluctuate by as much as 25 feet seasonally likely as a result of regional irrigation withdrawals.
+Overall, long-term trends in this aquifer are increasing.

 Upper Patapsco aquifer